-(C) (B)-Water Quality Mitigation Plan Application Requirements (WQMP).
+(D) Water Quality Mitigation Plan Application Requirements.

-(1) Submittal of Water Quality Mitigation Plan (WQMP).
-An applicant for a Development of Water Quality Concern shall submit a preliminary WQMP (based on site conditions and project features known at the time of application) with the Coastal Development Permit application, and shall submit a final WQMP prior to issuance of the Coastal Development Permit.

-(2) Content of Water Quality Mitigation Plan (WQMP).
-For developments of "Developments of Water Quality Concern," a WQMP will shall be required that demonstrates how Treatment Control and/or hydromodification Runoff Control BMPs will be implemented (in addition to Site Design and Source Control BMPs) as needed to feasibly-minimize the discharge of polluted runoff from the development project site of by the Town stormwater management system, as applicable, and to feasibly minimize post-development changes in the site's runoff flow regime.
+- (1) Submittal of Water Quality Mitigation Plan (WQMP).
+An applicant for a Development of Water Quality Concern shall submit a preliminary WQMP (based on site conditions and project features known at the time of application) with the Coastal Development Permit application, and shall submit a final WQMP prior to issuance of the Coastal Development Permit. - (2) Content of Water Quality Mitigation Plan (WQMP).
+For "Developments of Water Quality Concern," a WQMP shall be required that demonstrates how Treatment Control and/or Runoff Control BMPs will be implemented (in addition to Site Design and Source Control BMPs) as needed to minimize the discharge of polluted runoff from the development project site and to minimize post-development changes in the site's runoff flow regime.
 The WQMP shall be signed and stamped by a California Registered Civil Engineer, or by another professional with comparable expertise, and be approved by the Department of Planning and Building Services.
 The following information shall be included in a WQMP (the Regulated Project Storm Water Control Plan methodology of the Mendocino County LID Manual constitutes guidance) if applicable to the development: